Erase that 0!: Jets edge Rams 23-20, avoid winless season

 The Jets started out just as impressively as they usually do, marching for a score on their eighth consecutive opening possession.
 New York went 74 yards capped by an 18-yard catch-and-run by Ty Johnson for his first career receiving TD.

-New York tacked on two field goals after a blocked punt and an interception by Bryce Hall, who made an exceptional play to fool Goff into the quarterback’s 12th interception.
+New York tacked on two field goals after a blocked punt and an interception by Bryce Hall.

-The Rams’ offense was largely ineffective for the entire first half, managing just 63 yards until a drive shortly before halftime led to Matt Gay’s 45-yard field goal at the gun.
-Goff was tentative and inaccurate, while his offensive line struggled to protect him or to create holes for the running game.
+The Rams’ offense was largely ineffective for the entire first half, managing just 63 yards until shortly before halftime.
 New York opened the second half with a clock-consuming drive capped by a TD push on fourth down from the 1 by Gore, who scored the 16th TD of his career against the Rams.

-Los Angeles’ offense finally awoke with a long drive culminating in Woods’ 15-yard TD catch.
-New York added its third field goal, but Higbee caught a 3-yard TD pass with 13:47 to play.

-Cam Akers’ 18-yard rush for a TD with 7:35 to play was wiped out by a holding penalty, and former Rams lineman John Franklin-Myers got a key sack that forced the Rams to kick another field goal with 6:35 left.
+Los Angeles’ offense finally awoke with a pair of 75-yard TD drives, and was in position for more.
+But Cam Akers’ 18-yard rush for a TD with 7:35 to play was wiped out by a holding penalty, and former Rams lineman John Franklin-Myers got a key sack that forced the Rams to kick another field goal with 6:35 left.

 Nsimba Webster’s huge punt return put the Rams in Jets territory moments later, but the New York defense held with help from penalties.
-Safety Marcus Maye made a beautiful deflection of a pass intended for Gerald Everett on fourth down when the Rams elected to go for it instead of trying a long tying field goal.
+Safety Marcus Maye made a beautiful deflection of a pass intended for Gerald Everett on fourth down when the Rams elected to go for it instead of trying a 55-yard tying field goal, which seemed within the capabilities of kicker Matt Gay.

 INJURIES

-Jets: DL Quinnen Williams left in the second half to be evaluated for a head injury. … WR Jeff Smith injured his shoulder in the second half.
+Jets: DL Quinnen Williams left in the second half to be evaluated for a head injury.
+Gase said Williams has a concussion. … WR Jeff Smith injured his shoulder in the second half.

-Rams: Akers injured his ankle in the first half, but returned. … Everett was evaluated for a concussion late in the first half.
+Rams: Akers injured his ankle in the first half, but returned. … Everett was evaluated for a concussion late in the first half, but returned.

 UP NEXT